liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

     - How much is left of your migration (x TB?).
     - Migration start and end date.
     - A description of where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, or file shares.
     - If it's a throttling related escalation, provide information such as the number of throttles, how many throttles per hour, and the specific time and date the throttling happened.
-If you're experiencing poor performance, please describe the nature of the poor performance.
+If you're experiencing poor performance, describe the nature of the poor performance.
     - Indicate which migration tool you're using (for example, SPMT, ShareGate, Mover, and so on).
     - State if you're logging in using *user login* or *app-based authentication*.